This article may contain affiliate links.

 If you are traveling to Athens from outside the European Union, you can exchange currency at the exchange offices in the center of Athens.
 Although it is best to pay with your bank card and if you need cash you can withdraw at ATMs.

-In case your bank charges you a very high commission when you travel, I recommend looking for an alternative online.
+In case your bank charges you a very high commission when you travel, I recommend looking for an alternative online, such as Wise, Revolut or N26.

 On your first trip to Athens, it's best to stay in the city center, near the Acropolis.
 This way, you'll have everything nearby, either within walking distance or accessible via public transportation.